wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 so-called single end reads, or from both primer ends, which gives paired end reads, i.e., two reads that originate from the same molecule with a distance that is approximately known.
-The read length is set by the protocol and ranges between 30 to 2x350 nucleotides.
+The read length is set by the protocol and ranges between 30 to 2 x 350 nucleotides.
 The number of clusters of amplified fragments on a flow cell ranges from millions to billions.

 Illumina reads are cheap, short, and highly accurate.
 One issue is that